jlmakes/scrollreveal/README.md

 #### 3.2.
 Custom/Multiple Containers

-The default container is the viewport, but you can change it—and even assign distinct containers to any number of reveal sets.
+The default container is the viewport, but you assign any container to any reveal set.

 >**Tip:** ScrollReveal works just as well with horizontally scrolling containers too!